vrcollab/vrcollab.github.io/README.md

-# Research
+# About

 Here come with VRcollab Research Products.
 Contact us at info@vrcollab.com if you are interested in.